nicoverbruggen/gitea-to-forgejo/README.md

 ## Updating the configuration file

+By default, both mails and mirroring are disabled after the migration.
+This is done so you can verify the data locally, but no stale data will be pulled in, mirrored or emails sent about your local Forgejo instance running on `localhost:3000`.

+- Re-enable pull and push mirroring
+- Uncomment mailer configuration

 Once the data has been migrated, you need to manually validate the configuration file, and to re-enable pull and push mirroring, change:

 ```ini